Sapphire Guide - September's Birthstone

 Quick Sapphire Facts

-• Color range: Deep royal blue, but also pink, peach, yellow, green, and white
+• Color range: Deep royal blue, but also pink, peach, yellow, green, teal, and white

 • Meaning: Truth, loyalty, protection, clarity